Gordon Southern1

 - Appears on charts:

-Sybil Maud Ranson was born in 1887.2 She married Frederick Greathead, son of Thomas Greathead and Elizabeth Wilbert, in 1922 in Darlington, Durham, England, Sybil was Frederick's first wife.1,3 She died in 1936 in Darlington, Durham, England.4 She was buried on 28 May 1936.1
+Sybil Maud Ranson was born in 1887.2 She married Frederick Greathead, son of Thomas Greathead and Elizabeth Wilbert, in 1922 in Darlington, Durham, England, Sybil was Frederick's first wife.1,3 Sybil died in 1936 in Darlington, Durham, England.4 Sybil was buried on 28 May 1936 in Durham, England.1

 Children of Sybil Maud Ranson and Frederick Greathead